drupal-nebraska/CodeofConduct/readme.md

 ## Anti-Harassment Policy

 Our Anti-Harassment Policy prohibits the following:

-*   Offensive comments related to gender, sexual orientation, race, religion, disability
+*   Offensive comments related to gender, gender identity and expression, age, sexual orientation, race, religion, disability, body size, and physical appearance

 *   Inappropriate use of sexual images (including in presentations)